dosbox-staging/dosbox-staging/website/docs/getting-started/setting-up-prince-of-persia.md

 !!! info "Origins of the C drive"

-    Have you ever wondered where the "C drive" in Windows got its name from?
+    Have you ever wondered where the name "C drive" in Windows is coming from?
     This is something Windows inherited from its MS-DOS heritage (which in turn inherited it from CP/M).
-In DOS, all drives are assigned letters from A to Z. Most computers of the era had two floppy drives, so letters A and B were reserved for them or other removable media, and the first hard drive partition was usually assigned to the letter C. We no longer have floppy drives in our computers as standard equipment, but this tradition stuck around for backwards-compatibility reasons.
+In DOS, all drives are assigned letters from A to Z. Most computers of the era had two floppy drives, so letters A and B were reserved for them or other removable media and the first hard drive partition was usually assigned to the letter C. We no longer have floppy drives in our computers as standard equipment, but this tradition stuck around for backwards-compatibility reasons.